infinityjay/demo-group-chat/README.md

 The unit test folder is tests/ which is already configured in file phpunit.xml.
  And we can run the unit test just with the command `./vendor/bin/phpunit`.

+* Integration test

+I use Postman to execute the integration tests.
+I already export the API documentation as .json file and store it in the folder `./docs/`.
+You can also import them into Postman and test the APIs.

 ## Future improvements